 Certified Nursing Assistant

 A certified nurse assistant (CNA) works alongside RNs (Registered Nurses and doctors.
-They usually will provide basic healthcare services to patients, such as companionship and transportation.
+They usually provide basic healthcare services to patients, such as companionship and transportation.

 Students may become licensed or certified nurse aids without holding a high school or equivalent diploma, but please be aware that if you would like to go on with your education and become a nurse, finishing high school or getting your GED is required.